agendry-pub/gha-ssc-create-application-version/README.md

 ### Create Application Version

-This example workflow demonstrates how to create an application version in SSC, using the repo and branch names as app:version
+This example workflow demonstrates how to create an application version in SSC, using the repo and branch names as app:version \
+The required ApplicationVersion's Attributes can be specified using `ssc_version_attributes`

 ```yaml
 name: (FTFY) Create Application Version